Brendan Nelson: Director of the Australian War Memorial

 On 23 August 2012, the government announced Nelson's forthcoming appointment in the Australian Public Service as the new Director of the Australian War Memorial effective from 17 December 2012, succeeding Major General Steve Gower.
 In August 2019, Nelson announced that after seven years he would be stepping down as head of the Australian War Memorial.

 Business appointments

 In February 2020, Nelson became the president of Boeing Australia.
+In December 2022, it was announced that effective January 12, 2023, Nelson would serve as the head of Boeing's international division.

 Personal life

 Nelson is married to Gillian, whom he married in 1999, raising her daughter together.
 He was previously married to Kate, a nurse.
 They married in 1983, were together 15 years, raising their twins, a son and daughter.
 Whilst a student, he had been briefly married to his childhood sweetheart, Deanna.

 In 1995, his brother, Philip, died after a long battle with AIDS.

-Nelson's hobbies include playing guitar and riding motorcycles, a habit he began at 17 when he dropped out of an economics degree at Adelaide University and needed a cheap form of transport.
+Nelson's hobbies include playing guitar and riding motorcycles, a habit he began at 17 when he dropped out of an economics degree at the University of Adelaide and needed a cheap form of transport.

 In 2016 Nelson was appointed an Officer of the Order of Australia in recognition for his distinguished service to the Parliament of Australia, to the community, to the advancement of Australia's international relations, and to major cultural institutions.